se-edu/learningresources/contents/java/streams-an-introduction.md

 ### Drawbacks and Pitfalls

 In order to effectively utilise streams, one would also need to know the common drawbacks and pitfalls associated with streams.
-In this section, we will talk about three common pitfalls and how you can avoid them.
+In this section, we will talk about two common pitfalls and how you can avoid them.

 #### Long, complicated lambda expressions